wazuh/wazuh-documentation/source/user-manual/capabilities/active-response/index.rst

 ..
 Copyright (C) 2015, Wazuh, Inc.

 .. meta::
-  :description: Active responses execute a script in response to the triggering of specific alerts based on the alert level or rule group.
+  :description: Active responses execute a script in response to specific alerts.
+It's based on the alert level or rule group.
 Learn more about it here.

 .. _automatic_remediation: